Does Contractbook work for legal?

 Contractbook’s contract management software works well for businesses that need a way to store their contracts.
 But does it provide the advanced functionality that legal teams need to manage contracts before they get signed?
 Let’s find out.

-This page explores the features, capabilities and limitations of Contractbook in comparison to Juro’s collaborative contract management platform.
+This page explores the features, capabilities and limitations of Contractbook in comparison to Juro’s AI contract collaboration platform.

 Contractbook is technically an all-in-one platform, but its limited editor capabilities mean that the tool's mostly popular for its contract repository, and less useful for creating, negotiating and approving contracts.